h3abionet/h3agwas/README.md

 The main pipeline is the PLINK QC pipeline.
 It takes as input PLINK bed,bim,fam files and performs quality control on  the data according to the parameters specified in the config file.

-The Nextflow script file is called *plink-qc.nf*.
-This could be called, for example, by running `nextflow run plink-qc.nf`.
+The Nextflow script file is called *qc.nf*.
+This could be called, for example, by running `nextflow run qc.nf`.

 The output of the QC is a set of PLINK files that can be used for GWAS, as well as PDF report that describes the QC steps.